The light at the end of the tunnel

 Nigel Huish, Managing Director, Idom Merebrook commented:

-“The Riyadh Metro is project great showcase of Idom’s multi-disciplinary capabilities, the project has been ambitious in terms of rail design and build and the extreme desert conditions have presented some very unique architecture and design challenges.
+“The Riyadh Metro project is a great showcase of Idom’s multi-disciplinary capabilities, the project has been ambitious in terms of rail design and build and the extreme desert conditions have presented some very unique architecture and design challenges.

 While the stations are based on a predefined design, Idom has had great freedom to develop the work on many levels and has prioritised the sustainability of the system giving it a high level of energy efficiency, from the shading of the buildings to the design of a high performance envelope or optimising the installation of solar panels, air-conditioning systems and energy–efficient lighting.”